Mountain Bike Park close to Perth CBD

 At the rear of the Goat Farm Mountain Bike Park, Greenmount National Park continues and we ventured along a track to a look point thinking it was part of the mtb trails, also passing a smaller hiking trail.
 It turned out to be nice surprise reaching the lookout point.

-Below is a map I’ve drawn on from Trailforks to give you an idea of the lookout.
+Below is a map I’ve drawn from Trailforks to give you an idea of the lookout.
 To cycle, the long straight trail may be a physical challenge with a continuing uphill trend until the lookout.
-That said it is all downhill on the way back.
+A hike your bike scenario in some sections.
+That said, it is all downhill on the way back.
 When you reach the sealed Padbury road, veer right until the end.

 Have you see our other posts on the Goat Farm?